 - It works well with any kind of material.

 - It is more cost efficient than other types of printing.
 This type of printing is a large investment upfront in order to create the plates.
 But once that initial cost is out of the way, you are ready to print and will spend less on large jobs than digital printing.

 Digital printing obviously doesn’t use aluminum plates.
 Instead, the image being printed is transferred digitally from a computer to the printing machine.
 The digital printer uses electrostatic rollers to apply toner to sheets of paper.
 It is a similar process to inkjet printers.

 Advantages Of Digital Printing

-- With digital printing, set up costs are lower for short print runs.
+- Setup costs are lower for short print runs.